-Dame Laura Davies has accepted the invitation to become Honorary President of the Parliamentary Golf Group.
+Dame Laura Davies has accepted the invitation to become Honorary President of the All-Party Parliamentary Group for Golf.

 The World Golf Hall of Fame member, and former world number one, is one of the most successful UK golfers of all time and was appointed a Member, Commander and Dame Commander of the Order of the British Empire for services to golf.